renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 It needs to be tough enough that defeating it can take up a good chunk of the adventure.
 It should be tough enough that it can strike, inflict some painful damage, and then survive to fade away.
 On the other hand, it also needs to be possible to defeat it; it probably *shouldn't* be able to simple hop into a new corpse when it dies, because that will potentially put the party in a place where they need to defeat it *70 times*—which shouldn't be practical.
-Essentially, this means that you should probably improve its DUR, STR and Armor—and possibly give it a regeneration mechanism—but that you *shouldn't* allow it to hop bodies.
+Essentially, this means that you should probably improve its DUR, STR and Armor — and possibly give it a regeneration mechanism — but that you *shouldn't* allow it to hop bodies.

 It's also important to wisely deploy the monster.
 Don't over-use it; it shouldn't be running about howling and attacking all the time, but instead should lunge out of the darkness to strike only at tense or vulnerable moments.
 Remember that it's the spirit of a dead mortal; that means that it has human(oid) intelligence.
 It's ferocious, but it's also *far* more intelligent than a lion or bear: it will avoid obvious traps, sneak around, attempt to trip or disarm opponents, and maybe even set traps of its own.
-It even has the capability of language—although it has about as much to say to the party as a lion does to a gazelle.
+It even has the capability of language — although it has about as much to say to the party as a lion does to a gazelle.
-However, if it can spy on the party, it might be able to understand what they're saying, which will give it a decided edge (if it shares a language with them—which depends on exactly whose spirit it is, which is a detail up to you as the GM).
+However, if it can spy on the party, it might be able to understand what they're saying, which will give it a decided edge (if it shares a language with them — which depends on exactly whose spirit it is, which is a detail up to you as the GM).

 Finally, it's a good idea to reveal to the players *fairly* quickly what they need to do; don't force them to assemble a lot of clues if the ultimate solution is going to be "kill it!"